Chart Color Schemes

 Yarralumla shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Yarralumla's educational attainment is notably higher than broader standards.
-Among residents aged 15 and above, 62.4% possess university qualifications, compared to Australia's 30.4% and the SA4 region's 46.8%.
-This high level of education positions the area favourably for knowledge-based prospects.
+Yarralumla's educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15+, 62.4% hold university qualifications, compared to Australia's 30.4% and the SA4 region's 46.8%.
+This strong educational advantage positions the area favourably for knowledge-based opportunities.
 Bachelor degrees are most prevalent at 33.1%, followed by postgraduate qualifications (22.9%) and graduate diplomas (6.4%).

-Vocational pathways account for 15.9% of qualifications among those aged 15 and above, with advanced diplomas at 9.4% and certificates at 6.5%.
+Vocational pathways account for 15.9% of qualifications among those aged 15+, with advanced diplomas at 9.4% and certificates at 6.5%.
 Educational participation is notably high, with 28.5% of residents currently enrolled in formal education.
-This includes 8.7% in primary, 8.3% in secondary, and 7.4% pursuing tertiary education.
-Yarralumla Primary School serves the local area, with an enrollment of 322 students as of a recent report.
-The school focuses exclusively on primary education, with secondary options available in nearby areas due to limited local capacity (10.1 places per 100 residents compared to the regional average of 31.1).
+This includes 8.7% in primary education, 8.3% in secondary education, and 7.4% pursuing tertiary education.

 Frequently Asked Questions - Education